guilt/gsum/README.md

 # gsum

 `gsum` is a versatile command-line hashing tool written in Go, supporting a wide range of cryptographic and non-cryptographic hash algorithms.
-It offers advanced features like incremental hashing, GPG signing/verification, progress bars, and compatibility with DOS environments, making it ideal for developers, security enthusiasts, and system administrators.
+It offers advanced features like incremental hashing, GPG signing/verification, progress bars, and compatibility with existing Unix and Windows environments, making it ideal for developers, security enthusiasts, and system administrators.

 ## Features